Rohit Mujumdar

 Leadership

-- University Recruiting Champion β NCR Corporation Recruiting, Sept 2021 onwards
+- University Recruiting Champion β NCR Corporation Recruiting, Sept 2021 - Sept 2022

 - Head Teaching Assistant β AI, Ethics and Society, Georgia Tech, Fall 2020, by Dr. Ayanna Howard